cemsbr/yala/README.rst

 Install
 -------
-Requires Python >= 3.6.
+Tested with Python >= 3.5.

 .. code-block:: bash

-  sudo pip3.6 install --upgrade yala
+  sudo pip3 install --upgrade yala

 If you are willing to hack yala's code, run the command below in this README's folder:

 .. code-block:: bash

-  sudo pip3.6 install -e .[dev]
+  sudo pip3 install -e .[dev]

 Usage